basp/linie/README.md

 * notes

 ### 4D or 3D mode
-Linie is designed for two basic modes of operandi:

-* Use all 4D vectors where a position has `W = 1` and a direction has `W = 0`
-* Use explicit point, vector and normal types
+Linie is designed for a broad spectrum of use cases.
+On the one extreme you can have all 4D operations and use `Vector4.CreatePosition` and `Vector4.CreateDirecton` methods and on the other hand you can have `Point3` and `Vector3` types and even `Normal3` while still being able to switch between the two systems.

+Additionally `Linie` also includes some 2D types that should be usuful during texture and pattern mapping as well as for generating camera and sampler rays.

 When using 4D vectors it is recommended to use the `Vector4.CreatePosition` and `Vector4.CreateDirection` methods to create points and vectors respectively.
 This